kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 70: August 18, 2020

+**Today's Progress**: I worked on the libsys api project.
+I woked on the auth routes, generating and validating the jwt token and using bcrypt to hash the password.

+**Thoughts**:  Kaio you better do what you need to do!!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/libsys-api/commit/714e808a0741a3ce5ac6f2521a047d92fd913c57)

+---

 ### Day 69: August 17, 2020

 **Today's Progress**: I worked on the libsys api project.
 I added CRUD routes for authors this time and started writing some error handling logic for this project.